-Unless otherwise stated, all encumbrances must be met by their determined deadline.
-If they remain unmet by their deadline, then the subgrantee must report to the DCJS, by letter, the steps taken to achieve compliance, the reasons for non-compliance, and the expected date of compliance.
+Unless otherwise stated, these encumbrances must be met by the stated deadline in OGMS.
+If they remain unmet after this date, then the grantee must report to the DCJS, by letter, the steps taken to achieve compliance, the reasons for non-compliance, and the expected date of compliance.
 DCJS may terminate grant funding based upon unexplained or unreasonable failure to substantially comply with encumbrances within reasonable specified time frames.